 Up in the high Andes, freezing to death inside the fuselage, their own bodies eating them alive, many of the boys from the Old Christians Rugby team said they came face to face, not with the God of scripture, the one they had learnt about at school, but the God of the mountain.
-A different type of Almighty Force.
-Many of them once back at low altitude, fought relentlessly with their Christian faith.
+A different type of almighty force.
+Many of them once back at low altitude, fought restlessly with their Christian faith.

 What is God.